saikarna913/project-cns/securityguard/LOGREAD.md

    printed in ascending integer order, all guest/employee names should be printed in ascending lexicographic string order.

  * `-R` Give a list of all rooms entered by an employee or guest.
 Output the list of rooms in chronological order.
 If this argument is specified, either -E or -G must be specified.
 The list is printed to stdout in one comma-separated list of room identifiers.
-This list should include all rooms visited over the history of the log, regardless of how many separate visits the employee/guest has made to the gallery.
-If the specified employee or guest does not appear in the gallery log, then nothing is printed.
+This list should include all rooms visited over the history of the log, regardless of how many separate visits the employee/guest has made to the campus.
+If the specified employee or guest does not appear in the campus log, then nothing is printed.

- * `-T` Gives the total time spent in the gallery by an employee or guest, over the whole history of the log.
-If the employee or guest is currently in the gallery, include the time spent so far in this visit as well as total time spent in prior visits.
+ * `-T` Gives the total time spent in the campus by an employee or guest, over the whole history of the log.
+If the employee or guest is currently in the campus, include the time spent so far in this visit as well as total time spent in prior visits.
 Output is an integer on a single line.
-If the specified employee or guest does not appear in the gallery log, then nothing is printed.
+If the specified employee or guest does not appear in the campus log, then nothing is printed.
 If an employee or guest enters at time 1 and leaves at time 10, the total time is 9 seconds.

- * `-I` Prints the rooms, as a comma-separated list of room IDs, that were occupied by all the specified employees and guests at the same time over the complete history of the gallery.
+ * `-I` Prints the rooms, as a comma-separated list of room IDs, that were occupied by all the specified employees and guests at the same time over the complete history of the campus.
 Room IDs should be printed in ascending numerical order.
-If a specified employee or guest does not appear in the gallery, it is ignored.
+If a specified employee or guest does not appear in the campus, it is ignored.
 If no room ever contained all of the specified persons, then nothing is printed.
 This feature is optional.

  * `-E` Employee name.
 May be specified multiple times when used with `-I`.